ApprenticeofEnder/speedbeaver/docs/api/common/index.md

 ### `LogLevel`

 A literal type alias for valid log levels.
+Used throughout SpeedBeaver for type-safe log level specification.
+Corresponds to standard Python logging levels with the addition of `"FATAL"` as an alias for `"CRITICAL"`.

 **Type Definition:**

 ```python
 LogLevel = (
     Literal["DEBUG"]